 Become familiar with accessibility tools and settings available on popular social media platforms.

-Understand how to align social media content with the ADA web and mobile app accessibility requirements and WCAG 2.1 standards, ensuring your posts are compliant.
+Understand how to align social media content with the ADA web and mobile accessibility requirements and WCAG 2.1 standards, ensuring your posts are compliant.

 Public Information Officers